gjtiquia/blog-studio/README.md

 The content studio is currently hosted [here](https://blog-gjtiquia.sanity.studio/) for managing blog content.

+The source code for the frontend website built with Astro can be found [here](https://github.com/gjtiquia/blog-website).

 ## Description

 [Sanity Studio](https://www.sanity.io/docs/sanity-studio) is used as the content studio for GJ's blog.